Video & Media

 Security Exposure

-Unreleased footage is high-value intellectual property.
+Unreleased footage is valuable intellectual property.
 A leaked scene from a major franchise film can dominate news cycles and spoil marketing campaigns worth tens of millions of dollars.
 Sending hard drives via courier introduces physical security risks, and unencrypted file transfer links can be shared without any tracking.
 Productions have had footage leaked from compromised personal email accounts, shared Dropbox links, and courier theft.

 Version Fragmentation

 When dailies are distributed as downloadable files, every recipient ends up with their own local copy.
 If the colorist reprocesses a clip with a corrected LUT, or the DIT discovers that some clips were exported with wrong audio sync, updating everyone becomes a coordination nightmare.
 Teams end up reviewing different versions without realizing it, and feedback gets applied to the wrong cuts.
+This leads to wasted hours in editorial meetings where the director is giving notes on an outdated cut, or the VFX team is working on shots that have already been replaced.
+Keeping everyone on the same page requires a single source of truth that updates instantly for all users, eliminating the risk of creative decisions being made based on obsolete material.

 Access Management

 People join and leave productions constantly.
 When a coordinator finishes their contract, their access to footage should end.
 But if dailies were shared via personal email links or downloaded to personal drives, that footage may persist indefinitely on devices the production no longer controls.
+This creates a significant security gap that is often impossible to close after the fact.
+Production insurance policies frequently mandate strict control over intellectual property, and untracked file copies can void coverage in the event of a leak.
+A secure system must ensure that revoking a user's permission instantly cuts off their ability to view or download any project assets, regardless of where they are located.

 How HLS Streaming Solves the Dailies Problem

+The best method for distributing dailies is HTTP Live Streaming (HLS), the same adaptive bitrate technology that powers Netflix, YouTube, and every major streaming platform.
+Instead of transferring large files, the platform processes video in the cloud and streams it on-demand to any device.
 Fast.io's media engine converts uploaded footage into HLS automatically.
 When a stakeholder clicks play, the video starts instantly.
-There is no download wait, no buffering delay, and no storage consumed on the viewer's device.
+No download wait, no buffering delay, no storage consumed on the viewer's device.
 The stream adapts to available bandwidth in real-time: a producer reviewing footage on airport Wi-Fi gets a lower bitrate stream that plays smoothly, while the same clip delivers full 1080p quality to someone on a fiber connection.

 Instant Scrubbing and Frame-Level Navigation

 Traditional progressive download forces sequential loading.
-If you want to jump to timecode 00:47:32, you have to wait for everything before that point to buffer.
+If you want to jump to a specific timecode, you have to wait for everything before that point to buffer.
 HLS works differently: the video is chunked into small segments, and the player can request any segment independently.
 Jumping to any point in a two-hour assembly takes seconds, not minutes.
+For frame-accurate review, Fast.io provides timecode overlays and frame-by-frame stepping controls.
+Directors can pause on the exact frame where they want the editor to make a cut, and that specific frame number becomes part of their feedback.

 No Downloads, No Local Storage